Reading Time: 30 minutes approx.

 The operation of the PAKISTAN NAVY came into attention in the mid 1970s when it played a major role in the Naval blockade of illegal weapons cache that was being brought in Balochistan province.

 During the era of 1974-1977, the PAKISTAN NAVY provided the critical logistical support to the PAKISTAN ARMY and the PAKISTAN AIR FORCE to stabilize the situation of the Balochistan province afterwards.

-During 1970s, the PAKISTAN NAVY tried to explore new defense markets rather than being dependent on its sole defense supplier, the US which has once again place embargo on PAKISTAN after the Indo-PAK War of 1971.
+During 1970s, the PAKISTAN NAVY tried to explore new defense markets rather than being dependent on its sole defense supplier, the US which has once again place embargo on PAKISTAN after the indo-PAK War of 1971.

-During that era, the PAKISTAN NAVY managed to seal multiple defense deals with CHINA and France that included the procurement of state of the art Warships from the two countries.
+During that era, the PAKISTAN NAVY managed to seal multiple defense deals with its Iron Brother CHINA and France that included the procurement of state of the art Warships from the two countries.
 The PAKISTAN NAVY managed to acquire the cutting-edge long range reconnaissance Aircraft that was equipped with top of the line land-based ballistic missiles.

 The PAKISTAN NAVY was become the first Navy in South Asia to induct such cutting-edge naval warfare weaponry in its arsenal.
 During the era of 1979-1980, the PAKISTAN NAVY managed to sign the deal of two Agosta 70 class Submarine from France and named as the Hashmat and Hurmat.

 Due to the approach of lack of dependency on the United States, the PAKISTAN NAVY has witnessed a glorifying era in 1989, as its surface combatants increased almost twice from 8-16.